appium/appium-xcuitest-driver/docs/run-preinstalled-wda.md

 - Required
   - `appium:usePreinstalledWDA` to start a WebDriverAgent process without xcodebuild
 - Optional
-  - `appium:preInstalledWDABundleId` to customize the WebDriverAgent bundle id Appium launches
+  - `appium:updatedWDABundleId` to customize the WebDriverAgent bundle id Appium launches

 ### Example steps with Xcode